StebenC0912/StebenC0912/README.md

  <p>- 👋 Hi, I’m Tran Linh</p>
   <p>- 👀 I’m interested in code</p>
     <p>
-      - 🌱 I’m currently learning information technology at Hanoi University.
+      - 🌱 I graduated and have my bachalor degree in information technology at Hanoi University.
     </p>
     <p>
-      - 💞️ I’m looking to collaborate on some project about back-end.
+      - 💞️ I’m looking to collaborate on some project about back-end and android.
     </p>
-   <p>- 🏫 Now, I'm a teaching assistant in Hanoi University and a backend developer in Google Developers Student Clubs- Hanoi Univerisity.</p>
+     <p>- 🏫 Now, I'm a android developer at FPT Software.</p>
+   <p>- 🏫I had been a teaching assistant in Hanoi University and a backend developer in Google Developers Student Clubs- Hanoi Univerisity.</p>
   <p>
       - 🌱 I have been an admin in fanpage <a href="https://www.facebook.com/CreepyPastaVietsubs">CreepyPasta Việt Nam</a>.
     </p>